drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 Since this page has a title that contains both Jekyll and Liquid, the output is as shown above.

-Else if is implemented this way,
+Else if in Jekyll Liquid Syntax is implemented this way,

 {% highlight liquid %}{% raw %}
 {% if page.url == '/liquid/' %}
   The page URL for this page is /liquid/